When payroll hits tomorrow, and your biggest client suddenly pushes payment out two weeks, you can't sit around waiting on a bank.

 Here's what most lenders ask for:

-Three months of business bank statements
+Three months of bank statements from a business bank account

 Business tax returns